TheRealSmitty/PHIRedactionPoC/README.md

 Simple String Parser

 Nothing special is required to run the application.
-Run.

 Select the file(s) you want to parse on the index web page.
 Then press the 'Get Redacted Data' button.